Shea Hillenbrand: Major League career

 The 2000 season saw Hillenbrand back at Trenton, now back to playing first base and third base as the injury prevented him from catching.
 An average season at age 25 did not bode well for his chances as a prospect, but he parlayed an invitation to spring training with the Red Sox in 2001 into a spot on the big-league team for opening day.
 Hillenbrand played 139 games for the Sox in his rookie season, mostly at third base, but a .263 batting average failed to hide his failure to hit with power and reach base adequately (he had one of the lowest walks-to-plate appearances rates in MLB).
 In 2001, he had the lowest range factor among all AL third basemen (2.46).

-However, he retained his spot on the roster for 2002, and responded with a much better season, hitting 20 home runs with a .330 on-base percentage and a .459 slugging average.
+However, he retained his spot on the roster for 2002, and responded with a much better season, hitting 18 home runs with a .330 on-base percentage and a .459 slugging average.
 Hillenbrand's play earned him the starting third base spot in the All-Star Game.
 He tied Robin Ventura for the Major League lead in errors by a third baseman, however, with 23.

 Nevertheless, Hillenbrand entered 2003 the subject of trade rumors.
 The Red Sox had signed free agent Bill Mueller, another third baseman, and many believed that Hillenbrand's lack of strike zone judgment would not be compatible with the on-base percentage priorities of the new Sox general manager Theo Epstein.
 With Mueller hitting around .380 and playing a solid third base, Hillenbrand became expendable and was sent to Arizona for pitcher Byung-hyun Kim on May 29.

-He finished the season with a combined .280 batting average and career highs in RBI (97) and home runs (20), including a three-homer game with the Diamondbacks in July.
+He finished the season with a combined .280 batting average and career highs in RBIs (97) and home runs (20), including a three-homer game with the Diamondbacks in July.
 Mueller went on to win the AL Batting Title.

-In 2004, Hillenbrand hit a career-high .310 with 15 home runs and 80 RBI over 148 games.
+In 2004, Hillenbrand hit a career-high .310 with 15 home runs and 80 RBIs over 148 games.
 At the same time, he shared the Major League lead in errors for a first baseman, with 13.
 He was traded to the Toronto Blue Jays at the end of the 2004 season.

-In 2005, his first year with the Blue Jays, Hillenbrand hit .291 with 18 home runs and 82 RBI over 152 games, while splitting time between 1B, 3B, and DH.
+In 2005, his first year with the Blue Jays, Hillenbrand hit .291 with 18 home runs and 82 RBIs over 152 games, while splitting time between 1B, 3B, and DH.
 He also led the league in being hit by pitches (HBP) in 2005 with 22 a mark that remains a Blue Jays club record.